Rule 3-104. Presiding judges.

 (3)(K)(iv) Require the judge or commissioner toparticipate in appropriate counseling, therapy, education or treatment.

 (3)(K)(v) Reassign the judge or commissioner toa different location within the district or to a different case assignment.

 (3)(K)(vi) Refer the problem to the JudicialCouncil or to the Chief Justice.

 (3)(K)(vii) In the event that the options listedabove in subsections (i) through (vi) do not resolve the problem and where therefusal or conduct is willful, continual, and the presiding judge believes theconduct constitutes a violation of the Code of Judicial Conduct, the presidingjudge shall refer the problem to the Council or the Judicial ConductCommission.

 (3)(L) Cases under advisement.

-(3)(O) Magistrateavailability.
-The presiding judge in a district court shall consult with thepresiding judge in the justice court of that judicial district and the justicecourt administrator to develop a rotation of magistrates that ensures regularavailability of magistrates within the district.
+(3)(O) Magistrate availability.
+Thepresiding judge in a district court shall consult with the justice courtadministrator to develop a rotation of magistrates that ensures regularavailability of magistrates within the district.
 The rotation shall take intoaccount each magistrate?s caseload, location, and willingness to serve.